EljakimHerrewijnen/Gupje/documentation/source/overview.rst

 .. note::

     Only arm64 is supported for this function.
 The support is there for arm and thumb but not implemented.
+Probably there will be a change here to support data/code cache flushes.

 Jump to address(JUMP)
 ---------------------